hanno-meister/synalinks/docs/Code Examples/Basics/First Steps.md

 ```

 Addtionally, you can install Ollama [here](https://ollama.com/) to run
-Language Models (LMs) locally, which is very usefull to development.
+Language Models (LMs) locally, which is very useful to development.

 ## Prompting